ashiqf/PowerAutomate/README.md

-# PowerAutomate
+# Power Automate FLow Runs
-You will find templates or packages for handling different use case using Power Automate
+You will find M365 CLI script to cancel or Resubmit all flow runs